Enyx-SA/meta-altera-refdes/recipes-atlas-soc/atlas-soc-gpio-apps/files/README_gpio.txt

 ports that we are interested in.
 These sysfs entries are located in '/sys/class/gpio', like this:

-root@cyclone5:~# ls /sys/class/gpio
+root@atlas_socdk:~# ls /sys/class/gpio
-export       gpiochip159  gpiochip171  gpiochip227
+export       gpiochip415  gpiochip427  gpiochip483
-gpiochip157  gpiochip163  gpiochip198  unexport
+gpiochip413  gpiochip419  gpiochip454  unexport

 Each of the gpio controllers is represented by a gpiochip* entry in the display above.
 To determine which gpiochip* entry corresponds to which gpio controller